 “Today, the world admits that lifestyle has a big role in climate change.
 So, I propose before you a one-word movement.
 This one word, in the context of climate, can become the basic foundation of one world.
-This word is LiFE … L, I, F, E, which means ‘lifestyle for environment’,” he said in his to the Glasgow summit on 2 November 2021.
+This word is LiFE … L, I, F, E, which means ‘lifestyle for environment’,” he said in his statement to the Glasgow summit on 2 November 2021.
 According to Modi, the proposal received widespread support globally.

 At the heart of this mission is the exercise of mindful, eco-conscious choices by individuals as a pushback against mindless consumption, which has become a feature of society in the 21st century.
 “These (conscious) choices exercised by billions of people daily around the world will take the fight against climate change billions of steps forward every day,” Modi had said at COP 26 just over six months ago.